Tuesday, 14 July 2015

 The Wild Animals were kept here on display.
 Not kidding, they actually had wild critters on view.

-My final stop of the day was at Seligman just off of I-40 about an hour west of Flagstaff.
-Now, this is one R-66 town that has kept itself buzzing.
+My last stop for the day was Seligman, just off I-40 and about an hour west of Flagstaff.
+Now, this is a Route 66 town that’s managed to keep the buzz alive.

 Not all Route 66 towns dried up and died.
 Seligman sure didn't